Mission in Mishar - Egypt and Jordan ( 2018) - মিশর রহস্য (2018)

 We reached Delhi airport at 10.30 pm at T3.
-We have Kuwait airlines flight at 6.15 am tomorrow at T3 itself.
+We have Kuwait airlines flight at 6.15 am next day, thankfully also at T3.
 Since it is only 10.30 pm, we were not allowed to enter the enter the lounge.
 We have to wait at the main waiting area.

 We reached Kuwait City (capital of Kuwait) at 8.10 am Kuwait time (actual duration is 4 .15 hours).
 Our next flight is at 10.00 am to Cairo.

 We reached Cairo at 11.55 am Egypt time .
 Actual journey time is 2.45 hours.
 The food in Kuwait airlines is good.
 We took 2 Taxis from the Airport (110 EP or Egyptian Pound each) to reach Central Cairo, where our Hostel is located.
 At the moment, 1 Egyptian pound = 4 INR.
 We had a huge argument with the Taxi Drivers.
 They said they quoted the price in British Pound.
 This is a very common form of cheating.
 Be very careful.
 Of course I did not pay heed to them.

 When we were ready to go to the museum, after freshening up, it is already 3 pm , whereas Egyptian museum closes at 4 pm.
 So we changed our plan and decided to go to a travel agent's office and arranged car for the whole tour.
 Actually we initially had a different plan, but ended up arranging the car for the whole tour in Egypt.
 The price was quite reasonable.
 We paid an advance of 150 USD.
 We also bought a SIM card for 105 EP.